pscedu/psc-wpdocs/hpnssh/homepage.md

 **Packaging and Distribution:** HPN-SSH was, for a very long time, only available as a series of patches.
 Later it became a GitHub repo.
 This turned out to be a non-optimal method of distributing HPN-SSH to the public.
 With this in mind we will be working to provide precompiled packages for a variety of operating systems and Linux distributions and the creation of canonical package repositories (such as PPAs).
 We will also be reaching out to distribution maintainers to make HPN-SSH an option for all of their users.

-Our first online repo is now available for Ubuntu (focal and hirsute).
+Our first online repo is now available for Ubuntu (focal and impish).
 Add it with

 >`sudo add-apt-repository ppa:rapier1/hpnssh`